-Most employed individuals have healthcare and (sometimes) insurance coverage from their company/employer, and so it is up to the self-employed worker to find and pay for their own providers.
-The following information is a general guide to make sure you’ve got your healthcare, insurance, and savings needs covered.
+Most employed professionals have healthcare and (sometimes) insurance coverage from their company/employer.
+For the self-employed worker, it’s up to them to find and pay for their own providers.
+Below is a general guide to make sure you’ve got your healthcare, insurance, and savings needs covered.

 SSS (Social Security)